-Now that it’s easier than ever to record and release records some bands cave in to the temptation of putting out albums before they’re really ready to, resulting in a piece of work that comes across rushed and often badly produced.
-Steven explains why its taken the band a year or two to feel comfortable in releasing a full album: “It’s been a long time coming and it’s not like we’ve never had the songs for it or anything, it’s just not felt right to do a full length album until now”, but he’s satisfied things have changed: “I think we progressed at such a rate that wouldn’t allow for a coherent record, however we’ve stabilised a little now and the time feels right to release a bigger unit of work.”
+Now that it’s easier than ever to record and release music, some bands cave the temptation of putting out albums before they’re really ready to, resulting in a piece of work that comes across as rushed and often badly produced.
+Steven explains why it’s taken the band a year or two to feel comfortable in releasing a full album: “It’s been a long time coming and it’s not like we’ve never had the songs for it or anything, it’s just not felt right to do a full-length album until now,” he said.
+However he’s satisfied things have changed: “I think we progressed at such a rate that wouldn’t allow for a coherent record, however, we’ve stabilised a little now and the time feels right to release a bigger unit of work.”

 Waiting for the right time has not only allowed Grass House to get their sound right but also the ability to express exactly what they want to say as a collective.
 For Liam, the thought of producing a quality album has always been intrinsically important rather than ‘hitting the market’ with the right sounds: “The aim has always been to move up and record an idea.
 For us, it’s not about creating an album of singles but creating a body of work that sits together and complements each other, commercial success is not the driving spirit behind it but personal gain.
 We’ve put so much into the band from the start that we d didn’t want to churn out an album full of catchy numbers that might get us on the radio.”